MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 analysis tasks.

 This tutorial shows how typical query operations can be performed upon a simplified in-memory dataset.
-For initial releases, DataKnots will not include have methods to read/write common data formats (such as CSV or DataFrames).
-Contributors are welcome.
+Currently DataKnots does not include methods to read/write common data formats (such as CSV or DataFrames).
+Feedback and contributions are welcome.

 ## Getting Started